ngardiner/ideal-pxe-environment/README.md

 # ideal-pxe-environment
-Documents an ideal PXE environment containing a web interface for control

 ## Introduction

+Over the years, I've had numerous half-working PXE boot approaches, this project is an attempt to do away with USB key boot entirely, making full use of PXE capabilities across the network.

+This project documents an ideal PXE environment containing a web interface for control of boot for machines, as well as an interactive PXE menu for machines that don't have specific boot settings.

 ## TFTP Server